‘Read more’… A classic new years resolution.

 The brand gap is most certainly a book for your commute… and we mean, one commute.
 It’s an incredibly concise book about creating a brand identity that resonates, with history, case studies, real-world advice and even a dictionary.
 This is a one-stop shop for the busy professional looking to learn more about the value of marketing.
 With its accessible style and impactful takeaways, this one is more than worth the minutes it will take you to consume.
 Though being published in 2005, we recommend taking some of its more dated details with a pinch of salt.

 The Art of Making Friends and Influencing People by Dale Carnegie.

 A well-known classic that has sold tens of millions worldwide since its publication in 1936, How to win friends is full of advice which has stood the test of time.
 Dale Carnegie is regarded as a pioneer in ‘the art of personal business’, and in this book he offers insights not simply on ‘making friends’ but on communication, persuading others to see things from your point of view, becoming a better speaker, winning clients and business, as well as enhancing relations with colleagues.
 A central tenet of many management strategies, this book is also hailed as an essential guide to life for… well, everyone.

 The Voices in the Shadow.

-The inspiring stories of 51 black women in the UK who have impacted the tech industry are chronicled in The Voice in the Shadow, an important book aiming to achieve increased visibility for black women and young girls, and to provide inspiration for the tech industry.
-The digital skills becoming more and more essential to working life may soon be in short supply, so it’s essential that more people consider getting into tech.
+The inspiring stories of 51 black women in the UK who have impacted the tech industry are chronicled in The Voice in the Shadow, an important book aiming to achieve increased visibility for black women and young girls and to provide inspiration for the tech industry.
+Digital skills are becoming more and more essential to working life and may soon be in short supply, so it’s essential that more people consider getting into tech.